 Choose from flexible pricing options

 Our open source commitment extends to our flexible pricing options.
-Move to the cloud at your pace and choose a pricing model that works for you.
+Move to the cloud at your pace and choose a pricing model which works for you.
 For development and testing, you can provision and discard ephemeral Linux virtual machines and pay by the minute—only for what you use.
-With the Azure Compute Pre-purchase plan, if you have steady state workloads with known compute needs, you can pre-purchase Azure compute capacity with discounts of up to 56 percent.
+With the Azure Compute pre-purchase plan, if you have steady state workloads with known compute needs, you can pre-purchase Azure compute capacity with discounts of up to 56 percent.